phangjunyu/ban-lec4-examples/README.md

 # ban-lec4-examples
 ## Coding solutions for Blockchain@NTU Lecture 4: Smart Contracts and Solidity
+Files are intended to be run in the Remix IDE.

 ### Task 1
  Write a “Greeter” Contract with a “greet” method that returns the string “Hello NTU!”